 - iii.
-The Cabinet Committee Group Company Governance has been established by Cabinet with the following membership: - The Deputy Leader; - Another Cabinet Member as deemed appropriate by the Deputy Leader; - One Councillor member from each of the Opposition Party Groups. - iv.
-The membership of the Committee shall be based on cross party representation. - v.
-The quorum for a meeting of a Cabinet Committee shall be two Cabinet Members and a member of the opposition. - vi.
-A substitute member shall be entitled to attend in place of a regular Member provided: - That a Cabinet Member may only be substituted by another Cabinet Member;
+The Cabinet Committee Group Company Governance has been established by Cabinet with the following membership: - The Deputy Leader; - Another 2 Cabinet Members as deemed appropriate by the Deputy Leader; - iv.
+The quorum for a meeting of a Cabinet Committee shall be two Cabinet Members. - v.
+A substitute member shall be entitled to attend in place of a regular Member provided: - That a Cabinet Member may only be substituted by another Cabinet Member; - That Committee Services has been notified of any substitution before the meeting begins.